The Charles and Salome Reymann Foundation is a 501(c)(3) non profit organization established in 1967 to continue the good works of its namesakes.

 Charles and Salome were married on May 3, 1906, at St. Bernard’s Church near downtown Akron.
 Their family grew, adding more children during their long marriage.

 Charles Reymann and the other fellow Alsatian immigrants started the Atlantic Foundry – named for the great ocean they crossed to follow their dreams in America.
 This business thrived until the 1980s.
-They also established the Akron Mattress Company, which manufactured bedding and furniture for decades.
+They also established the Akron Mattress Company, which was later renamed the San Hygene Furniture Company, manufacturers of bedding as well as the originators of Bourbon Barrel furniture.

 In business and civic life as business owners and influential members of the growing Akron community, the Reymanns partnered with others to make their community a better place by putting into practice the teachings they took seriously in their Roman Catholic faith.
 In fact, they considered buying a farm outside of town to live and raise their big family, but Salome rejected the idea because it would be too far away from Catholic schools.